 Breaking things is always fun.
-I suppose that isn’t strictly true, especially when it’s not on purpose — but certainly breaking stuff intentionally is always a good time.
+I suppose that isn’t strictly true, especially when it isn’t on purpose — but certainly breaking stuff intentionally is always a good time.
 Unless I suppose the broken thing doesn’t actually belong to you, and you’re just trying to prove it can be damaged — then I guess it isn’t exactly fun for everyone …

-Anyone who knows me well has likely noticed my particular fascination for breaking things, especially the newly created.
-I think limitations help surface interesting ideas.
+I’ve always had a fascination for breaking things and putting them back together.
+Limitations I think help surface interesting ideas.
 When it comes to trying out new tools I love testing those limits.
 What can this be used for?
 What can’t it be used for?
 If it can’t, would it be better if the limitation didn’t exist, and how can I get around it?

 Mischief quietly made its fame a few years back with a small but enthusiastic community of artists excited by the possibilities of computer assisted knee surgery.
 Wait no, by the possibilities of Adaptively Sampled Distance Fields which can be used to unify the representation of shapes, integrating uncomplicated structural quality reconstruction techniques into artistic organic form volumes, and high order functions.